irrdnet/irrd/docs/admins/deployment.rst

 Using setcap
 ~~~~~~~~~~~~
 IRRd can drop privileges with the ``--uid`` parameter, as used in the last
 section.
-Another option is to run the IRRd command as the non-privileged
+A better option is to run the IRRd command as the non-privileged
 user, and use ``setcap`` to assign that user permissions to open privileged
 ports, e.g.::

     # Once, as root:
     setcap 'cap_net_bind_service=+ep' /home/irrd/irrd-venv/bin/python3
     # To run, start without --uid, as the non-privileged user
-    /home/irrd/irrd-venv/bin/twistd --pidfile=/home/irrd/irrd.pid irrd
+    /home/irrd/irrd-venv/bin/irrd

 Logrotate configuration
 ~~~~~~~~~~~~~~~~~~~~~~~